-#automotive #electronics #medical
+#automotive #vacuum-vapor #electronics

 Across all industries – medical device, automotive, electronics, military and aerospace ‑ electronic components are becoming smaller in size, but more complex in application capabilities.
 As electronics continue to migrate from FR4 boards to MEMS (Microelectromechanical Systems) and other micro-technologies, those that design with these innovations have a challenge – how to protect the micro-devices.

 Standard conformal coatings that were sufficient for FR4 board assemblies are simply insufficient to protect MEMS assemblies due to the nano-size of these devices, which simply can not handle a spray, dip or brush-on conformal coating.

 Parylene conformal coatings offer an alternative that is ultra-thin and extremely lightweight, and provides protection for the full life of the product.
 Parylene coatings are ultra-thin, pinhole-free and truly conform to components due to their molecular level polymerization - basically “growing” onto substrate surfaces one molecule at a time.
 Because Parylene coatings are formed from a gas, they penetrate into the most minute crevices, regardless of how seemingly inaccessible.